 Teaberry ice cream is simply ice cream flavored with wild wintergreen (Gaultheria procumbens) which is also known as checkerberry and boxberry.
 The berry in teaberry refers to the small red fruit the plant produces in mid-autumn that were probably used to color and flavor the original version.

 Above: ripe fruit of Eastern teaberry / wild wintergreen (Gaultheria procumbens).
+The plant contains a compound similar to aspirin and should be eaten in small amounts.

 Historically, the plant was also used to flavor Clarks teaberry chewing gum as well as other candies and sweets.